UW Medicine Compliance

 Compliance Infrastructure and Reporting Relationships

 System-wide oversight and coordination occurs through the Chief Compliance Officer, UW Medicine/Associate Vice President for Medical Affairs, UW (CCO/AVPMA).
 The CCO/AVPMA reports directly to the CEO of UW Medicine, has a direct relationship with the UW Medicine Board Compliance Committee and the Office of the President of the University, and is a member of UW Medicine’s senior leadership team.
 The CCO/AVPMA is also the Chief Privacy Officer for UW Medicine.
-Sue Clausen is the current CCO/AVPMA.
+Jim Mathis is the current CCO/AVPMA.

 Please see “Contact Us“ for a list of UW Medicine Compliance contacts.